Divergence Regulated Encoder Network for Joint Dimensionality Reduction and Classification: Introduction

-\textit{Manifold Learning} or \textit{Dimensionality Reduction} (DR) has proven to be a critical tool in many machine learning applications, such as: visualizing data, removing redundancy, minimizing memory usage, and reducing the effects of the Curse of Dimensionality. \cite{VanDerMaaten2009DRReview, Oza2001DecorrelationDimReduction,Becht2019Dimensionality}.
-The goal of manifold learning can be posed as discovering intrinsic (often lower-dimensional) features from the data which meet an overarching objective, such as: preserving variance, finding compressed representations of data, maintaining global or local structure or promoting class discriminability in the embedding space \cite{VanDerMaaten2009DRReview,Bengio2014RepLearningReview, Geng2005SupNonlinearDimRed, Thorstensen2009ManifoldThesis}.
+\textit{Dimensionality Reduction} (DR) has proven to be a critical tool in many remote sensing applications, such as: hyperspectral land-cover classification \cite{Duan2021DimRedHSI,Luo2021DimRedHSI}, multi-modality sensor fusion \cite{Hong2018CommonSubspaceLearningHSI}, co-registration and alignment \cite{Hong2019LearnableManifoldAlignment}, redundancy removal, memory usage minimization, and reduction of the effects of the Curse of Dimensionality \cite{VanDerMaaten2009DRReview}.
+The goal of DR can be posed as discovering intrinsic, lower-dimensional features from the data which meet an overarching objective, such as: preserving variance, finding compressed representations of data, maintaining global or local structure or promoting class discriminability in the embedding space \cite{VanDerMaaten2009DRReview,Bengio2014RepLearningReview, Thorstensen2009ManifoldThesis}.
 Most studies perform classification or regression after applying unsupervised dimensionality reduction.
 However, it has been shown that there are advantages to learning the low-dimensional representations and classification/regression models simultaneously \cite{Chao2019RecentAdvancesSupervisedDimRed,Rish2008SupDimRedGLM}.
 Specific to classification, the goal of DR is to discover embedding functions that take data from the input feature space and transform it into a lower-dimensional coordinate system or \textit{latent space}.
 Ideally, the low-dimensional features capture ``useful" properties of the data while enforcing constraints such as topological ordering and class separability \cite{Vural2018StudySupervisedManifoldLearning}.